-The minimum investment requirements for each Share Class are set out in the section "Issue of Shares" in the general part of the Prospectus.
+The minimum investment requirements and the minimum increment for additional investments of existing Shareholders for each Share Class are set out below.
+The minimum investment requirements set out in the section "Issue of Shares" in the general part of the Prospectus do not apply to the Sub-Fund.